PRE AND POST NUPTIAL AGREEMENTS

 What process is most appropriate to negotiate a pre-nuptial or post-nuptial agreement?

 The Collaborative Model may be the ideal forum to ensure the discussions are transparent, open and focused, thereby avoiding any feeling of mistrust.
-Our team of family solicitors in Brighton will advise you on the most appropriate route to negotiating a pre-nuptial or post-nuptial agreement.
+Our team of family solicitors will advise you on the most appropriate route to negotiating a pre-nuptial or post-nuptial agreement.

 For further information, download our factsheet which explains more about pre-nuptial agreements.